 How to implement a predictive maintenance program

-There are 2 main ways to roll-out a predictive maintenance solution.
+You probably already decided that you will include predictive maintenance in your maintenance strategy.
+Here’s how: There are 2 main ways to roll-out a predictive maintenance solution.

 Building an in-house solution leveraging open source libraries like Python.
 Depending on your company’s skill-set, this could be attractive.
 If you have engineers willing to spend their time off-work to play with sensor data and predict failures, you could end up with a rudimentary predictive maintenance solution for free.